 The Super Bowl brings people out who haven’t placed a bet all year, and you can bet (no pun intended) that every recreational sports bettor has some sort of a wager on the game, even if they have no idea how to bet on NFL.

 As an event, the Super Bowl goes back to 1967.
 However, the NFL is a bit older.
 The league was initially formed in 1920 and was called the American Professional Football Association (APFA).

-The Steelers currently lead the league with six Super Bowl titles.
+The Steelers and Patriots currently lead the league with six Super Bowl titles each.
 The Dallas Cowboys and San Francisco 49ers are close behind, with five titles each.
 There had been several different titles before the Super Bowl was introduced in the 1960s, however.
 The Green Bay Packers are tops in the NFL history books, boasting a whopping 13 NFL Championships, including four Super Bowls.